Hiking Mt Russell and Mt Carillon in California

 Southwestern approach

 Take the North Fork route to Mt Whitney up to Iceberg Lake.
-Look for a notch west of Iceberg Lake (the Whitney-Russell pass).
-Climb that notch and you'll be facing Russell's south face.
-A wide sandy chute takes you to the ridge that connects the east and west peaks (at the top of the chute, you have to climb left to avoid the cliffs).
+Look for a notch west of Iceberg Lake, the Whitney-Russell pass.
+Climb that "pass" and you'll be facing Russell's south face.
+A wide sandy chute takes you to the ridge that connects the east and west peaks.
+(The chute technically splits into a right side and a left side, but the left side is impassable so you can't really make a mistake).
+Alas, at the top of the right side of the southwestern chute you hit the headwall.
+The only way to climb that headwall is a narrow, scary, class-4 chimney.

 The Whitney-Russell Pass from Mt Russell: